Capsize7/Qortex_test_task/README.md

-# DRF Test task about simple api
+# Test task about simple api

-This is simple api project for qortex`s test task
+This is a simple api project

 ## Features
 - Python